kaukana0/dashboard-migration/docu/adr/adr14.md

 - avoid 1 by setting data on all cards initially (ditch the "catchUp" mechanism)
 - avoid 2 by introducing onSelectedForAllCards(exceptThisOne) or similar
 -> not tried yet

+Idea 4)
+- Make async things synchroneous.
+- while(flag===undefined) {} and setting flag=true when callback comes back/promise resolves
+-> works w/ minimal example code, doesn't work in the real context (ChartCard::setData()) for reasons not 100% proven, but most likely just due to how JS works

 ## Consequences